nestjs/azure-database/README.md

   }
 ```

-`findAll(tableQuery?: azure.TableQuery, currentToken?: azure.TableService.TableContinuationToken): Promise<AzureTableStorageResultList<T>>`: finds all entities that matche the given query (return all entities if no query provided).
+`findAll(tableQuery?: azure.TableQuery, currentToken?: azure.TableService.TableContinuationToken): Promise<AzureTableStorageResultList<T>>`: finds all entities that match the given query (return all entities if no query provided).

 ```typescript
   @Get()